Stability, NIP, and NSOP; Model Theoretic Properties of Formulas via Topological Properties of Function Spaces: NIP

+Recall that the density character of a topological space $X$, is the least infinite cardinal number of a dense subset of $X$.
 When measuring the size of a structure we will use its density character (as a metric space), denoted $\|M\|$, rather than its cardinality.
-Similarly, we measure the size $[S_\phi](M)$ by its metric density $\|[S_\phi](M)\|$.
+Similarly, since $[S_\phi]_\mu(M)$ is a metric space, we measure the size $[S_\phi]_\mu(M)$ by its density character $\|[S_\phi]_\mu(M)\|$.